Family Offers $12K Reward After Their French Bulldog Puppy Was Stolen At Gunpoint In North Hollywood

 Los Angeles Police Department detectives said they’re seeing an uptick in the theft of French bulldogs.
 Just last month also in North Hollywood, brazen thieves ran off with two bulldog pups as the homeowner tried to stop them.

-Not long after that, Lady Gaga’s dog walker was shot by thieves who stole two of her French bulldogs.READ MORE: 'A Reminder Of God's Grace': Preemie Set To Go Home With Mom & Dad After Battle With Rare Heart Condition
+Not long after that, Lady Gaga’s dog walker was shot by thieves who stole two of her French bulldogs.READ MORE: Dan Adams Appointed Chief Of Orange Police Department

 “They’re so funny looking they’re cute and they’re very pricey.
 And because they’re so pricey, people want them,” said Barbara, owner of Francoeur French Bulldogs.